Data Analyst Learning Path

 If you are new to data analysis

-- Excel Notebook — start here if you have no prior DA experience
+1. Excel Notebook — start here if you have no DA experience

-- Pandas Notebook — data cleaning and manipulation
+4. Pandas Notebook — clean and shape data

-- Matplotlib / Seaborn Notebook — visualise your findings
+5. Matplotlib / Seaborn Notebook — turn results into charts

-- Visualization Selection Guide — learn to choose the right chart
+6. Visualization Selection Guide — pick the right chart

-- PowerBI Notebook — build dashboards for stakeholders
+7. PowerBI Notebook — build dashboards for your team

-- Statistics Notebook — understand whether your findings are real
+10. Statistics Notebook — learn whether your findings are real

-- ML Model Selection Guide — choose models correctly
+12. ML Model Selection Guide — pick the right model

 If you already know SQL

 Start at step 2.
-The Pandas workflows in the Pandas Notebook include SQL equivalents for each operation, so the transition is direct.
+The Pandas Notebook shows the SQL version next to each Pandas workflow, so the switch is easy.

 If you already know Python

 Start at step 1.
-The SQL Notebook and SQL Patterns cover the patterns most Python analysts need when they move to querying databases directly.
+The SQL Notebook and SQL Patterns cover what most Python analysts need when they start pulling data from databases.

 If you want to move into machine learning

-Make sure both Pandas and Statistics are solid first — feature engineering is 80% of ML work, and evaluating whether a model result is meaningful requires statistical intuition.
-Work through the ML articles in order: Notebook before Guide.
+Get Pandas and Statistics solid first.
+Feature engineering (preparing the input data for the model) is 80% of ML work, and you need statistics to tell whether a model result is real.
+Then work through the ML articles in order: Notebook first, then Guide.

 How the Articles Connect